wikimedia/operations-software-varnish-libvmod-uuid/README.rst

 Libvmod-uuid requires the OSSP uuid library to generate uuids.
-It is available at http://www.ossp.org/pkg/lib/uuid/ or possibly as a prepackaged library from your linux distribution.  i
+It is available at http://www.ossp.org/pkg/lib/uuid/ or possibly as a prepackaged library from your linux distribution.

 In the case of Redhat/Fedora/CentOS, the rpm is named uuid.
 Ensure you install the rpms with the following command::